sdziallas/comp55/docs/labs/JavavsCPP.md

 you'll often hear that java has no pointers.
 That's a misnomer.
 Any object that you create will always be holding a pointer to that object.
-When I create a Fraction object based on the Fraction.java class writing something like this:
+When I create a Fraction object based on the Fraction.java class, I write something like this:

 ```java
 Fraction f1;